 Pros and cons

-RoRo – Roll-On/Roll-Off – is a type of water transportation service which allows for goods to be transported efficiently with relative ease.
+RoRo – Roll-On/Roll-Off – is a type of water transportation service that allows for goods to be transported efficiently with relative ease.
 Utilized widely in the Philippines and other parts of the world, this method of maritime transport offers both advantages and disadvantages which must be taken into consideration by those who wish to make use of this method.
 Understanding the pros and cons of this form of transportation will help ensure a successful voyage.

 |Can transport large volumes of cargo||May not be accessible in areas without developed ports|